PierreTsia/script-flow/docs/backlog/current.md

 7. **AI Integration 2** (5h)
    - [ ] handle preview urls cors issue (using debug logs and allowed origins)
-   - [ ] costs monitoring using Helidome
+   - [x] costs monitoring using Helidome
+   - [ ] manage a `analysedScenes` state in the client to avoid re-fetching the same scene over and over again
+      - [ ] create the state
+      - [ ] add a list of nalyzed scenes in the UI (figure out how to do this)
+   - [ ] persist the analysed scenes in the client local storage
-   - [ ] type the llm response better
+   - [x] type the llm response better
+   - [x] handle the response in the client
-   - [ ] handle the response in the client
+   - [ ] display the response as a prefilled form in the analysis block
-   - [ ] match the entities schema
+   - [-] match the entities schema
+   - [ ] save the verified analysis in the database

 8. **Basic UI** (4h)
    - [ ] Upload button